Kiragu12/IAPnotesharingapp/README.md

-# IAP Note Sharing Application 📚
+# Note Sharing Application 📚

 A secure web application for sharing notes with advanced authentication features including 2FA (Two-Factor Authentication), built with PHP and MySQL.